Precise Mobile Manipulation

 Paper

 Many everyday mobile manipulation tasks require precise interaction with small objects, such as grasping a knob to open a cabinet or pressing a light switch.
-In this paper, we develop Servoing with Vision Models (SVM), a closed-loop training-free framework that enables a mobile manipulator to tackle such precise tasks involving the manipulation of small objects.
-SVM employs an RGB-D wrist camera and uses visual servoing for control.
-Our novelty lies in the use of state-of- the-art vision models to reliably compute 3D targets from the wrist image for diverse tasks and under occlusion due to the end-effector.
-To mitigate occlusion artifacts, we employ vision models to out-paint the end-effector thereby significantly en- hancing target localization.
-We demonstrate that aided by out- painting methods, open-vocabulary object detectors can serve as a drop-in module to identify semantic targets (e.g. knobs) and point tracking methods can reliably track interaction sites indicated by user clicks.
-This training-free method obtains an 85% zero-shot success rate on manipulating unseen objects in novel environments in the real world, outperforming an open- loop control method and an imitation learning baseline trained on 1000+ demonstrations by an absolute success rate of 50%.
+In this paper, we develop Servoing with Vision Models (SVM), a closed-loop framework that enables a mobile manipulator to tackle such precise tasks involving the manipulation of small objects.
+SVM uses state-of-the-art vision foundation models to generate 3D targets for visual servoing to enable diverse tasks in novel environments.
+Naively doing so fails because of occlusion by the end-effector.
+SVM mitigates this using vision models that out-paint the end-effector, thereby significantly enhancing target localization.
+We demonstrate that aided by out-painting methods, open-vocabulary object detectors can serve as a drop-in module for SVM to seek semantic targets (e.g. knobs) and point tracking methods can help SVM reliably pursue interaction sites indicated by user clicks.
+We conduct a large-scale evaluation spanning experiments in 10 novel environments across 6 buildings including 72 different object instances.
+SVM obtains a 71% zero-shot success rate on manipulating unseen objects in novel environments in the real world, outperforming an open-loop control method by an absolute 42% and an imitation learning baseline trained on 1000+ demonstrations also by an absolute success rate of 50%.